 - SHOULD: Add sensitivity bounds

-- SHOULD: Cite Garcia & Santos (2024)This is what you work with.
-Each concern has a classification and a specific fix.
-Use /revise to route each comment to the right agent — new analysis goes to the Coder, clarifications go to the Writer, disagreements get flagged for your review.
+- SHOULD: Cite Garcia & Santos (2024)What to do next: Work through MUST items first.
+Use /revise to route each comment to the right agent — new analysis goes to the coder, clarifications go to the writer, disagreements get flagged for your review.
+For more on the peer review architecture (dispositions, pet peeves, journal calibration), see Agents.

 Your First Draft